markpassando/espn-fantasy-scraper/README.md

 ESPN Fantasy Scraper is a web scraper that captures all possible useful stats from a NBA ESPN Fantasy League.
 It returns normalized JSON data that is accessible using a team name as a key.
 No sensitive data is scraped.

 ## Prerequisites
-- Phase 1 is intended to work locally on a mac or linux.
+- Phase 1 is intended to work locally on mac or linux.
 - Must be an ESPN Fantasy League
 - Must be a Head to Head League (some endpoints support Roto.)
 - Must be a Categories League (some endpoints support Points)